johanley/special-relativity-core/README.md

 If you can accelerate at 1 gee for a few months to a year, your gamma gets quite high rather rapidly.

-Time dilation and length contraction are two sides of the same coin.
-The traveler measures length contraction along the axis of motion (and no time dilation), while the stay-at-home measures time dilation on the spacecraft (but no length contraction in its direction of motion).

 The speed β for some real objects (extreme cosmic rays) can't be represented with a Double in Java.
 It's too close to 1 (about 22 decimals).
 Only the BigDecimal class can represent such numbers.